Marshall

 Fan Engagement

-Bell is highly regarded in the community for his detailed accounts of 80s film production and his appreciation for the technical craft of his roles.
+Bell is highly regarded by fans for his deep knowledge of practical effects and his willingness to discuss the technical aspects of his 80s roles.

 Recent Work